 This ENSAI program offers a strong background in statistical engineering, economics, econometrics applied to territory dynamics and health, and will enable statistical engineers to evaluate both public policies and projects in the private sector.

-- Advanced Tools for Data Science & Machine Learning Data Scientist
+- Data Science & Data Engineering

 This ENSAI specialization combines computer science with statistics.
 Data Scientist students will become experts in Big Data, learn about systems architecture, networking, and cybersecurity in order to handle large volumes of data.

-- Quantitative Marketing and Revenue Management
+- Data Science & Quantitative Marketing

 ENSAI engineering students in this specialization will gain a strong background in marketing culture (marketing mix, experience marketing, digital marketing, customer relationship management).
 This will enable students to extract and analyze data in order to understand and explain it, as well as predict purchasing behavior of products and services.

-- Risk Management and Financial Engineering
+- Data Science & Risk Management

-In order to asses and measure the risk associated to different financial operations, banks need the support of experts in banking regulations and advanced quantitative techniques.
+In order to assess and measure the risk associated to different financial operations, banks need the support of experts in banking regulations and advanced quantitative techniques.
 As risk and asset management are at the heart of this ENSAI specialization students will learn how to build quantitative tools to manage financial savings.

 In order to graduate with an ENSAI engineering degree, all students must successfully complete three mandatory internships in France or abroad at the end of each academic year.